 - Employment contract, you work as an employee

 - Work placement contract, you work as a student trainee, your are registered as a student

 - Volunteer contract, you work as a volunteer

-- Agency contract, a special kind of employment contract for an agency temp.
+- Agency contract, a special kind of temporary employment contract

 Collective labour agreements